 Are You There God?
 It’s Me, Margaret.

-Are You There God?
+Published by Bradbury Press, Scarsdale.
+1970Are You There God?
 It’s Me, Margaret follows the life of Margaret Simon, an 11-year-old girl navigating the challenges of adolescence.
 Margaret struggles with issues like puberty, religious identity, and fitting in with her peers.
 Throughout the novel, she frequently talks to God, seeking guidance and reassurance as she faces the uncertainty of growing up.
 The story is a candid exploration of the anxieties and joys of early adolescence, making it a relatable and timeless read for young readers.
+The novel was adapted into a 2023 film directed by Kelly Fremon Craig, which brought Margaret’s coming-of-age story to a new generation of audiences.

 Are You There God?
 It’s Me, Margaret has been challenged and banned in various communities due to its frank discussions of puberty, menstruation, and religion.
 Some parents and educators found the book’s treatment of these topics too explicit for young readers, particularly its depiction of female puberty and Margaret’s questioning of her religious beliefs.
 The novel’s openness in addressing subjects that were often considered taboo in children’s literature sparked controversy, leading to its removal from some school libraries and curricula.
 Despite this, the book remains a beloved classic for its honest portrayal of adolescence.